|We have 1330 articles and 90% are complete!||Please help review these models from 12+ months ago: (and/or the rest)||(Edit)|

 Hulking brutes that fall somewhere between man and beast, gorax serve the Circle Orboros by ripping its enemies limb from limb with their powerful, oversized claws.
 When wounded, gorax become living embodiments of primal rage, tearing into enemies with unfettered savagery.

 - Warbeast - All warbeasts share a huge stack of special rules.
 The short version is they're big, furious, and beat stuff up pretty good.
-Click here to read the long version.
+Click here for a newbie-friendly recap, or click here for the full rules.

-- Pain Response - While this model is damaged it gets free charges and power attacks.
+- Pain Response - While damaged, this model can charge and make power attacks without being forced.

 - Claw (x2) 0.5" reach, P+S 12 melee weapons